-The company has two issued patents to date by the U.S. Patent and Trademark Office.
-In addition, the Company also currently has a number of additional patent applications pending.

-The Company is continuing to actively prepare and submit new patent applications based on its proprietary technology.
+The company has two issued, and four in-process patents to date by the U.S. Patent and Trademark Office that cover the core technology used in the Company's current device technology.
+The Company is also continuing to actively prepare and submit new patent applications based on its proprietary technology.
 Furthermore, the Company continues to perform research and development that will likely result in additional patent applications in the future.